limkokhole/diffhttp/README.md

 5. Change panel black theme to white by navigate: about:config -> devtools.theme -> double-click the "dark" Value and edit it to "white".

-6. You should open a new tab to continue your task after done with this extension since currently no way to remove listeners once run on current tab even though inspector window has been closed.

 ## Logic behind the scene ##